shoaibch05/GupShup/README.md

-# Lama Dev Chat App Starter template
+# GupShup App by Shoaib Ch

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is real time chatting app built by using react and firebase